 View 2022-23 Meeting Schedule for GPC Public Affairs Committee & Issue Committees

-- Agriculture, Environment & Water Committee Supports environment, water and natural resources policies based on sound science and responsive to Arizona’s unique needs.
+- Agriculture, Environment & Water Issue Committee Supports environment, water and natural resources policies based on sound science and responsive to Arizona’s unique needs.
 Responds to the needs of the business community by participating in policy-making that supports a strong business climate, while respecting the state’s natural resources.

-- Budget & Tax Committee Promotes tax and budget policies that support the retention of businesses, attract new investment and create employment in the greater Phoenix region and Arizona.
+- Budget & Tax Issue Committee Promotes tax and budget policies that support the retention of businesses, attract new investment and create employment in the greater Phoenix region and Arizona.
 Serves as a partner with other Chamber issue committees in evaluating policies that have a tax and/or fiscal impact.

-- Insurance & Health Care Committee Supports strong insurance and health care markets that offer affordable, quality options to Arizona’s businesses and residents and creates a favorable business environment for these industries to thrive.
+- Insurance & Health Care Issue Committee Supports strong insurance and health care markets that offer affordable, quality options to Arizona’s businesses and residents and creates a favorable business environment for these industries to thrive.

-- Legal & Regulatory Reform Committee Addresses a variety of legal issues including tort and regulatory reform, labor/union, ballot reform and election/campaign finance reform.
+- Legal & Regulatory Reform Issue Committee Addresses a variety of legal issues including tort and regulatory reform, labor/union, ballot reform and election/campaign finance reform.